keil4ni/recipe-analysis/README.md

 With a significance level of 0.05, our p-value was 0.5570.

-Since the p-value is more than the significance level, we **fail to reject the null hypothesis** that the missingness of results is independent from cooking time (`minutes`).
+Since the p-value is greater than the significance level, we **fail to reject the null hypothesis**.
+There is not enough evidence that the missingness of results is dependent on recipe descriptions.

 ### Handling Missingness